vipulnaik/working-drafts/lesswrong/chris-voss-negotiation-masterclass-review.md

 Mirroring as a way of showing you're listening can be dark arts-y if you're *not actually listening*.
-Somebody practiced enough at mirroring coould probably do it automatically without paying close attention to what the counterpart is saying.
+Somebody practiced enough at mirroring could probably do it automatically without paying close attention to what the counterpart is saying.
 The counterpart then thinks you were engaged and listening (because they hear your mirrors and don't even realize you were mirroring) but you actually